 WordPress.com vs wordpress.org

 Still, the question remains.
 Which WordPress should you use for your website?
-Should you use wordpress.com or wordpress.org?
-Let us better understand the differences by considering factors like cost, design capabilities, etc. that are essential when starting a website.
+Before going into wordpress.com vs wordpress.org, let us better understand the differences by considering factors like cost, design capabilities, etc. that are essential when starting a website.

 - The cost of using wordpress.com varies from free to several dollars based on the package.
 Apart from providing for free, wordpress.com offers four paid packages, namely Personal, Premium, Business, eCommerce.
 As the name suggests, each one of these plans is best suited for the respective usage.

 - I can hear you asking, ‘Why should I pay for something when I can get it for free?’
 Well, free is not as good as it sounds.
 By using wordpress.com for free, you only get a subdomain of WordPress, meaning your site URL will look like yoursite.wordpress.com.
 And also, WordPress runs its ads on your website, which is kind of fair considering you got it free.

 These are a couple of reasons why you shouldn’t start with free wordpress.com.
 Check our article here, where we give you 10 solid reasons why a free website is not good for your business.